GerardWassink/SCEPSIS/README.md

 ### Purpose

-Educating people into the concepts of low-level computing, by emulating a simple CPU.
+The purpose of this project is to educate people in the concepts of low-level computing, by emulating a simple CPU.
 The properties of this CPU will be:

 - 8 bits
+- fixed number of given components & control signals
-- ability to define microcode
+- ability to define custom microcode
 - thus being able to create one's own instruction set
 - combined data- and address bus